 American Intellectual History

 An extraordinarily self-scrutinizing people, the allegorically-minded Puritans sought signs of God’s favor and will in everyday events.
 The Bible was the book around which all learning revolved, and Puritan scholarship also drew upon historical narrative to determine those nations whom God favored or condemned.
-Not surprisingly, the Puritans saw themselves as modern-day Israelites — a “chosen people” whose task it was, as John Winthrop said in 1630, to be “a city on a hill” — a humble but steadfast beacon in the wilderness of America, a new promised land.
+Not surprisingly, the Puritans saw themselves as modern-day Israelites—a “chosen people” whose task it was, as John Winthrop said in 1630, to be “a city on a hill”—a humble but steadfast beacon in the wilderness of America, a new promised land.

 Many scholars see Puritanism as a conservative reaction to the putative excesses of the English Renaissance.
-Like so many social and religious movements, Puritanism sought to stanch the flow of liberality that had emerged from the “media” of its day, in this case the English theatre.
+Like so many social and religious movements, Puritanism sought to stanch the flow of liberality that had emerged from the “media” of its day, in particular the English theatre.
 One need only compare Puritan aesthetics (or lack thereof) with the works of Shakespeare, Marlowe, and Kyd to see the great divide separating these virtual contemporaries.
 In this sense, Puritanism was indeed a conservative backlash to the Elizabethan stage as well as to the Elizabethan era itself.

-But Puritanism — even revived during The Great Awakening of the early 1700s — could not survive unchanged as two major forces collided with it.
-The first was immigration: a flood of Europeans who brought with them myriad sects of Christianity (and Judaism, too) — forms of devotion that would inevitably dilute the Calvinist worldview.
+But Puritanism—even revived during The Great Awakening of the early 1700s—could not survive unchanged as two major forces collided with it.
+The first was immigration: a flood of Europeans who brought with them myriad sects of Christianity (and Judaism, too)—forms of devotion that would inevitably dilute the Calvinist worldview.
 In addition, the spirit of The Enlightenment (the 18th century Age of Reason) ran headlong into Puritanism.

 This spirit of rational utility would pervade 18th century Europe and America.
 Thomas Jefferson, drawing upon John Locke’s phrase “life, liberty, and estate (or property)” wrote of man’s “unalienable” right to “life, liberty, and the pursuit of happiness.”
-By implication, man is not destined to live as either rich or poor, as the Puritans believed; rather he may be upwardly (or downwardly) mobile due to the force of his own industry and will.
+By implication, man is not destined to live as either rich or poor, as the Puritans believed; rather people may be upwardly (or downwardly) mobile due to the force of one's own industry and will.

 In some instances, what had once been deemed vices were presently cast in a virtuous light.
-For instance, pride — considered THE inescapable SIN by the Puritans — could now (if properly employed) become a force for advancement and societal well-being.
+For instance, pride—considered THE inescapable SIN by the Puritans—could now (if properly employed) become a force for advancement and societal well-being.
 Economist Adam Smith wrote, “It is not from the benevolence of the butcher, the brewer, or the baker, that we expect our dinner, but from their regard to their own self-interest.”
 Here pride and self-interest become vehicles of societal good; the fundamental premise of capitalism is articulated.

 For Enlightenment thinkers, theocracies (like monarchies) were the enemy.
 Too often man had been oppressed by the absolutist and unreflective dictates of priests, ministers, and kings.
-Enshrined in the new democratic thinking about government was the separation between church and state — the right to worship independently, to not be dictated to, especially in religious matters.
+Enshrined in the new democratic thinking about government was the separation between church and state—the right to worship independently, to not be dictated to, especially in religious matters.

 In addition to political pamphleteering, an emerging merchant press, and the revival of the stage in England, non-fiction writing about practical subjects became highly popular during the 18th century.
 People wanted to learn about new machinery, better methods for raising crops, even demographic changes in the emerging American colonies.
 Although a few voices within the Enlightenment itself warned against excessive or fruitless uses of reason (see Jonathan Swift’s attack on the Royal Society in Gulliver’s Travels), the spirit of the age was nonetheless one of hopeful, orderly, methodical, prudent, and rational progress.

-For all that had been gained by the Enlightenment, something had been lost — or so felt a cadre of writers and thinkers who would later be called Romantics.
+For all that had been gained by the Enlightenment, something had been lost—or so felt a cadre of writers and thinkers who would later be called Romantics.
 Nominally said to begin in 1789, Romanticism's date of origin is less important than the fact that the movement emerged as a mild corrective to The Enlightenment’s confidence in reason.

 For all of their differences, the Romantics shared the Enlightenment distrust of churches and monarchies.
 Similarly, they believed that reason is useful, but that faculties like emotion, intuition, and imagination are even more indispensable to human happiness.
 By nature, Romantics argued, man is born in a state of innocent goodness.
 William Wordsworth, one of the chief romantic poets in England, wrote, “Heaven lies about us in our infancy,” and Wordsworth went on to suggest that the innocent child “comes from God, who is our home.”

 Echoing his British contemporaries, Frenchman Jean-Jacques Rousseau claimed that “Man is born free, but everywhere he is in chains,” thereby suggesting that human institutions corrupt and distort humankind.
 Animal passions, including sexuality, were to be championed because they spring (so Romantics argued) from man’s essentially benign and benevolent nature.
 In keeping with such notions, William Blake condemned institutions like the church for “Binding with briars / My joys and desires.”
 Even the Enlightenment virtues of hard work, method, and prudence were targets for criticism.
-As one scholar has said, the American tale-teller Washington Irving created Rip Van Winkle as a conscious foil to Benjamin Franklin by showing that Rip — a lover of children, animals, and all things uncontrived and humble — could “make a success out of failure."
+As one scholar has said, the American tale-teller Washington Irving created Rip Van Winkle as a conscious foil to Benjamin Franklin by showing that Rip—a lover of children, animals, and all things uncontrived and humble—could “make a success out of failure."

 Finally, Romantics believed that incipient industrialization and the influx of agrarian workers to burgeoning cities had robbed workers of their fundamental, natural decency.
 By extricating themselves from the cycle of the seasons, the cycle of birth and death, people had lost touch with the simple divinity that suffuses God’s creation.
 Only Walt Whitman, the wildly romantic American pantheist, would see in both city and country life equal measures of surpassing goodness.